“Are you a self-starting individual who can work alone and in a team?”

 The First Lines: Get Them Hooked

 Job candidates are reading plenty of job descriptions.
-This means you have to grab their attentions with the very first line to stand out, Julie Strickland at Inc. says.
+This means you have to grab their attention with the very first line to stand out, Julie Strickland at Inc. says.

 The line will only work for a certain type of person and, most likely, a particular role.
 And that’s the point.
 Understanding how to tailor your appeal in your opening line can mean the difference between finding an ideal candidate and getting a boilerplate cover letter.